Updated: Jan 1

 They don’t include those boons in these deceptive numbers.
 When all of that compensation was counted back in 2012, even the lowest ranking enlisted soldiers (not officers) were compensated around $96,000.
+The $26,000 amount is just their spare change.
+That's some generous spare change.

 I told him, “Look, if enlisted want to get more money in their pocket, why don’t you treat them with the respect that private corporations do – give them the choice of whether they want cash in their pockets, or 60% compensation from benefits and subsidies.
 Give them 30% in benes and subsidies.
 Let them use the cash freely otherwise. $60k with 30% benes is massively generous for a 19-21 year old.”
 (Remember this was in 2012)